-Hannah: Yeah, and then when he was in the war, he had Sam and he was looking for one of his buddies from the TCBS as well.
+Hannah: Then when he was in the war, he had Sam and he was looking for one of his buddies from the TCBS as well.
 So, I feel like that’s what the story was chiefly about.
-I definitely wouldn’t say that it was entirely a romance because that was sort of a…It was almost kind of a side thing.
+I definitely wouldn’t say that it was entirely a romance because that was almost kind of a side thing.

-Clare: Right.
-Do you think the movie would have been more successful if they had made it chiefly about the romance because that…?
+Clare: Do you think the movie would have been more successful if they had made it chiefly about the romance?

 Hannah: I don’t think so.

-Clare: Well, it may…it may have had a possibility because that romance had everything in it that makes for a great romantic comedy.
+Clare: It may have had a possibility because that romance had everything in it that makes for a great romantic comedy.

-Clare: Okay and…and like Dickens, I mean they met when they were orphans, right?
-Yeah, in the same orphanage basically.
-And there was definitely, like in any romance, you need an impediment to the romance, right?
+Clare: Like Dickens.
+They met when they were orphans.
+In the same orphanage basically.
+And, like in any romance, you need an impediment to the romance, right?

-Hannah: And that was like the…Wasn’t there one, the first one was the woman, the foster parent or whatever, right?
+Hannah: The first one was the woman, the foster parent or whatever.
 “Impropriety!”

-Clare: …in the same house.
-So, there was that impediment, and then later on, Tolkien’s guardian.
-There’s a family friend who was…
+Clare: So, there was that impediment, and then later on, Tolkien’s guardian.
+There’s a family friend…

 Hannah: That’s right, the priest!

-Clare: A priest who was appointed or volunteered, I guess, to be Tolkien’s guardian, to make sure that he grew up and, you know, did everything they were supposed to do, and he took charge of this when he realized that this could get out of hand, and he said, “No, I forbid you to court Edith until you come of age.”
+Clare: A priest who was appointed or volunteered, I guess, to be Tolkien’s guardian, to make sure that he grew up and did everything they were supposed to do, and he took charge of this when he realized that this could get out of hand.
+He said, “No, I forbid you to court Edith until you come of age.”

 And, interestingly enough, Tolkien was obedient to that.
-But that…there’s another impediment.
-Yeah, okay, and then the other impediment is he’s going off to war.
-So, here’s the clock which lends urgency to the story.
+But there’s another impediment.
+Then the other impediment is he’s going off to war.
+Here’s the clock which lends urgency to the story.

-Yeah, and they didn’t even didn’t bring this up in the movie, but I didn’t know this until I watched an interview with Nicholas Hoult and Lily Collins.
-Yeah, that Lily actually did, in fact, get engaged to somebody else while they were on that, sort of, forced hiatus from their relationship.
+They didn’t bring this up in the movie, but I didn’t know this until I watched an interview with Nicholas Hoult and Lily Collin: that Lily actually did, in fact, get engaged to somebody else while they were on that sort of forced hiatus from their relationship.
 She became engaged to someone else.

-So, you think about all the great romance, all the Jane Austen, maybe some Dickens or certainly Shakespeare, like, everyone just gets all mixed up with the wrong people, and then you know, you think it’s over, and then all of a sudden, there they all are, back together.
+So, you think about all the great romance, all the Jane Austen, maybe some Dickens or certainly Shakespeare.
+Everyone just gets all mixed up with the wrong people, and then you think it’s over.
+Then all of a sudden, there they all are, back together.

 Hannah: That was one of my favorite scenes, when he went out to the courtyard.
-He was, like, drunkenly speaking in the language that he made up, because he was…he was upset because he’d gotten her wedding invitation.
+He was drunkenly speaking in the language that he made up.
+He was upset because he’d gotten her wedding invitation.

 Clare: Oh, that’s right.
 So, they did bring that up.

 Hannah: Yeah in the movie.
-Yeah, the wedding invitation.
+The wedding invitation.

-Clare: And yeah, do you think that too much into why she was willing to go along and pursue and eventually agree to this engagement?
+Clare: Do you think that too much into why she was willing to go along and pursue and eventually agree to this engagement?
 I think it was because she was feeling the pressure.
-She thought, “Well, Tolkien, my true love is not available and he may never be.
+She thought, “Well, Tolkien, my true love, is not available and he may never be.
 He’s going to war.
 I mean…”

-Hannah: Yeah, I gotta…I gotta hammer down my own future.
+Hannah: Yeah, I’ve got to hammer down my own future.